 Rhabdomyolysis results from any condition that causes significant muscle damage.
 These include:

-A risk factor is something that increases your chance of getting a disease or condition.
 Factors that may increase the risk of muscle damage include:

 The most common symptoms include:

 In severe cases, rhabdomyolysis may result in:

 The doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Tests may include: